Rich Steinmetz Wins 2020 Conestoga Classic

-The 2020 Spring Pro-Pro Championship is supported by AHEAD USA, All Star Pro Golf, HATH CBD, Trinity Flavors, and the PGA Tour.
-The Philadelphia PGA Section and its PGA Professionals thank our partners as the event would not have been possible without their support.
+The 2020 Conestoga Classic is supported by Golf Max; Scott Hutchinson; Conrad JJ Radcliffe, Esq.; HATH CBD; and the PGA Tour.
+The Philadelphia PGA Section and its PGA Professionals thank the Conestoga C.C., its management and staff, as well as our partners, as the event would not have been possible without their support.

 To view the full tournament leaderboard, click here.